 After leaving Arizona State University three weeks into my first semester just to spend the rest of it living at home with my parents and taking online classes, I felt defeated by my anxiety and unable to trust my own ability to handle traveling, moving, or even spending prolonged time with people.
 Canceling vacations and other travel plans at the last-minute (or after the last-minute, like I did in Arizona) due to anxiety has cost me thousands of dollars throughout the years in nonrefundable expenses.
 Despite all of this, I still love to travel.

-When I was growing up, my parents prioritized travel and saved up so that their children could experience different parts of the country and the world.
-When I was in the fourth grade, they even homeschooled my younger brother and I for a few months so we could live on a houseboat in The Bahamas.
+My parents always prioritized travel so that my siblings and I could experience different parts of the country and the world.
+When I was in the fourth grade, they even moved our family onto a houseboat in The Bahamas.
 I loved the memories I made traveling.
-My favorite trip I’ve ever been on was the farthest away I’ve ever been from home, when we visited Turkey in 2014.
-My travel goals are extensive and include living in at least one other state, visiting all fifty states and all US national parks, road tripping across the continent, and visiting more countries.
-It all begs the question: how can traveling be my dream if it is also my biggest fear?
+My favorite trip happens to be the farthest I’ve ever been from home, when I visited Turkey with my family in 2014.
+My travel goals are extensive and include living in at least one other state, visiting all fifty states and US national parks, road tripping across the continent, and visiting more countries.
+It all begs the question: how can traveling be my goal if it is also my biggest fear?

 How I've Managed My Homesickness